winhamwr/ci-infrastructure/README.md

-# Continuous Integration Boostrapper
+# Continuous Integration Bootstrapper

 **version** 0.1.0

 Getting a fresh Jenkins server set up is kind of a pain and because of that, fewer projects have one than should.
 This project is designed to make it easy for people to fork and get set up with their very-own Jenkins server in the cloud because CI is awesome.

 Right now it only supports Jenkins on Ubuntu 10.04 on Amazon EC2, but pull requests are welcome.